 QG1 Formatting Tools in Google Docs

 Note: There are some short videos that will walk you quickly through the steps for this Quest.
-Play, pause and replay them as desired. *Remember you can make these full-screen for best viewing.
+Play, pause, and replay them as desired. *Remember you can make this full-screen for best viewing.
 We recommend you use the step-by-step guide provided along with the videos.

 - understand how to use a word processing application [Empowered Learner]

 - know how to use advanced word processing features [Creative Communicator]